etherwar/vtools/README.rst

 Getting Started
 ---------------

-thresholding (simple binary) an image before vtools.vimg:
+thresholding (simple binary) an image before vtools' vImg class:

     # Read in the image